 OUR VISION: A healthy planet that is home to wildlife, wild places and people.

-OUR MISSION: Partner with the community to inspire sustainable solutions for protecting our rich biodiversity.
+OUR MISSION: Partner with the community to inspire sustainable solutions for protecting our rich biodiversity, our future and our planet.

 The Zoo and its 24 employees aim to promote life-long care and respect for all animals and to create an awareness of conservation and the reliance of humanity on coexisting in a healthy and functionally connected ecosystem.
 We aspire to leave guests with a passion to protect wildlife and their habitats as we continually make improvements to the zoo and guest experience to deliver this messaging.